top of page

 The requirements for our programs are listed on the Programs tab.
 You also have trial sessions to help figure that out and you’re welcome to talk to the captains at that time if you’re still unsure!

-What happens if I'm borderline level wise between Freeskate Silver and Freeskate Gold/Skills?
+What happens if I'm borderline level wise between two sessions?

 What if I have no previous synchronized skating experience?